Lines, lines and more lines. One can never tire of the fascination with the lines

 3# RECESSED LINEAR LIGHTING

 The most demanding but also most rewarding schemes are achieved through a meticulous design and planning process.
-A true part of architecture, recessed linear lighting can create clean invisible lines or shapes of light and blend in seamlessly with the ceiling or wall surfaces, putting the proverbial cherry on top in contemporary architecture.
+Recessed LED linear lighting is increasingly finding its place on the specification in workplace.
+A true part of architecture, trimless linear lighting can create clean invisible lines or shapes of light and blend in seamlessly with the ceiling or wall surfaces, putting the proverbial cherry on top in contemporary architecture.

 Practical reasons like the scale of the projects and timeline might steer the projects towards the recessed trim version of a luminaire and this can be used as an opportunity to infuse some colour into a space.

-For more inspiration on how trimless linear lighting could be used in your design scheme, check out the most recent projects:
+For more inspiration on how recessed linear LED lighting could be used in your design scheme, check out the most recent projects:

 LINES ARE NOT JUST STRAIGHT ANYMORE!
 CURVED LINES, ANYONE?